FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Experiments

-\textbf{Emotion Analysis.}$\;$ We evaluate how much affective information each 3D reconstruction preserves by following EMOCA~\cite{emoca}’s protocol: the predicted FLAME parameters of each method are used as 3D features to train a lightweight 4-layer MLP (BatchNormalization + LeakyReLU) for (i) discrete emotion classification and (ii) valence–arousal (VA) regression on AffectNet.
-Since the official AffectNet test set is no longer public, we perform 5-fold cross-validation on the official training split and report mean$\pm$std on the fold-specific, class-balanced validation sets to ensure fairness.
+\textbf{Affective utility.} Following EMOCA~\cite{emoca}, we evaluate the affective information preserved by each reconstruction through a downstream predictor.
+For AffectNet, each reconstruction model is frozen, and its predicted FLAME identity and expression parameters are used to train a lightweight 4-layer MLP for emotion classification and valence--arousal (VA) regression.
+Since the official AffectNet test set is unavailable, we use the official training split for evaluator training and 5-fold model selection, and reserve the public class-balanced validation split only for final testing.
+All methods share the same feature protocol, folds, evaluator architecture, and final test split.

-For \textbf{emotion classification}, we report Accuracy, Precision and F1 as shown in \cref{tab:emotion_classification_pct}.
-For \textbf{valence-arousal regression}, we report the Pearson Correlation Coefficient (PCC\,$\uparrow$), the Concordance Correlation Coefficient (CCC\,$\uparrow$), the Root Mean Squared Error (RMSE\,$\downarrow$), and Sign Agreement (SAGR\,$\uparrow$), each computed separately for valence and arousal in \cref{tab:v_a_merged}.
-FIELDS consistently outperforms prior reconstructions across all reported metrics, achieving the best results on AffectNet classification and on VA regression metrics.
-We additionally include \textbf{per-class results} as bar chart and \textbf{t-SNE/UMAP visualizations} of the learned 3D expression representations: \begin{itemize} \item \textbf{Per-class Accuracy.}$\;$ From the grouped bars in \cref{fig:pre-class}, our method shows the clearest gains on \emph{Happy/Neutral} and consistently strong results on \emph{Fear}, matching our intensity-aware calibration.
-Classes that rely on fine wrinkles or intra-oral cues (\emph{Disgust/Anger}) remain challenging due to 3DMM’s limited support for such details and the class imbalance in AffectNet.
+For \textbf{emotion classification}, we report Accuracy, Precision, and F1.
+For \textbf{valence--arousal regression}, we report the Pearson Correlation Coefficient (PCC\,$\uparrow$), Concordance Correlation Coefficient (CCC\,$\uparrow$), Root Mean Squared Error (RMSE\,$\downarrow$), and Sign Agreement (SAGR\,$\uparrow$), covering correlation, concordance, absolute error, and affect-polarity agreement.
+As shown in \cref{tab:emotion_classification_pct,tab:v_a_merged}, FIELDS achieves the strongest AffectNet results for both discrete and continuous affect prediction.

-\item \textbf{t-SNE Clustering Visualization.}$\;$ \cref{fig:fields_tsne_singlecol} shows t-SNE projections of FIELDS’ expression features.
-We observe compact within-class clusters separated by low-density boundaries (\eg, \emph{Happiness, Sadness}), with residual mixing mainly on known hard pairs (\eg, \emph{Anger/Digust}).
-When colored by valence–arousal, the manifold exhibits a smooth VA gradient around the circumplex, indicating continuous affect encoding; intensity increases map to higher saturation.
-Cross-method comparisons are provided in the supplementary.